openebs/website/website/src/blogs/openebs-building-blocks-rancher-longhorn.md

 OpenEBS platform contains three core building blocks:

-- An orchestration platform, Maya, that works with kubernetes and manages the thousands of volumes with ease.
+- An orchestration platform, Maya, that works with Kubernetes and manages thousands of volumes with ease.
 - Containerized storage volumes called Virtual Storage Machines or VSMs and
 - Maya managed backing stores or data stores residing either locally on OpenEBS hosts or remotely over network

-***Just to recap, why storage containerization?*** With storage containerization, the storage upgrades are flexible, easy and effective.
+***Just to recap, why storage containerization?*** With storage containerization, the storage upgrades are flexible, easy, and effective.
 The containerization of storage means that the core functionality of storage (like front end protocol ISCSI, snapshotting, replication, backup) is abstracted into a Docker container and managed outside the kernel.
 A software patch to correct or enhance the replication behavior of a volume does not affect the other volume in the same host.
 Each of these Docker containers do a specific job of either running [gotgt ](https://github.com/gostor/gotgt)iSCSI or running a [longhorn ](https://github.com/rancher/longhorn)replica.
 The storage software is built as [Docker image](https://hub.docker.com/r/openebs/jiva/) and is the core/essence of OpenEBS technology.
 Hence, we named it “Jiva” (meaning “life”, [Wikipedia](https://en.wikipedia.org/wiki/Jiva)).

 ***About VSM:*** Virtual Storage Machine is the logical set of storage pods that encapsulates the entire functionality of the life cycle of a volume.
 The components of an OpenEBS VSM is shown in the below picture.